 When climbing upwind through a wind shear, actual velocity cannot be constant because work is being done against gravity.
-There has to be a gain of potential energy and a loss of kinetic energy and therefore a loss of actual speed and airspeed even as the airspeed is increasing due to the wind shear.
-The gain of airspeed must be less than the difference of velocity between the layers.
+To gain height, there has to be a gain of potential energy and therefore a loss of kinetic energy and therefore a loss of actual speed.
+Airspeed will not necessarily increase but the loss of airspeed may be mitigated by the increasing headwind.
 Again, the airspeed may increase suddenly but the increase in drag must cause the actual speed to reduce more quickly

 2. The theory does not explain how actual speed increases in the downwind turn

 Actual speed increases when the downwind turn is made and this requires a force which is not explained.
 If the force is gravity then height will be lost.
-It turns out that a component of lift combined with the angle of drift, is responsible for this acceleration.
+It turns out that a component of lift, with an angle of bank, combined with the angle of drift, is responsible for this acceleration.
 However continuous circling in a wind must lead to a small loss of height.
 This is because in order to maintain constant average airspeed the ground-speed in constantly changing and there is, in practice, a small variation of airspeed in counter-phase.
 The drag losses associated with an increase of airspeed always exceed the energy gains due to the reduction of airspeed because airspeed is a square law.

 3: The theory is not a good model of the atmosphere or of bird flight